 Naranjito 2017 (B. Frontío)

-Yellow with orange tones; mature apples, some peel; quite glyceric, with a purple acidity.
+Yellow with orange tones; mature apples, some peel; quite glyceric, with a supple acidity.

 Andrea and Petr Nejedlich of Dobrá